Benign Flame: Saga of Love – 3

 Having been held up at his desk in the Sate Secretariat that evening, Sathyam was late in coming to his lodging.
 Not finding Padmavathi in the portico, he was a little surprised.
 As he went up, he found an inland letter in the door latch.
 Realizing that it was from his father, he hastened into his room, and even as he started reading it again, he heard footsteps on the stairs.

-‘Oh, she’s coming up,’ he thought indignantly.
-‘How she craves for news and gathers the same as a rag picker would rubbish from all corners!”
+‘Oh, she’s coming up; how she craves for news and gathers it as a rag picker would collect rubbish from all corners!’ he thought indignantly.

 “It’s time you got married,” she said zeroing on the subject matter of his father’s letter, as if on cue.

-“There’s a match it seems,” he replied reflexively.
+“He says there’s a match,” he replied reflexively.

 “One should get married when still young,” she said, and added as though to justify her plain features.
-“But do remember the old saying; anxiety accompanies a beautiful wife as she attracts all and sundry.”
+“But do remember the old adage; a lovely wife brings in anxiety for she attracts all and sundry.”

-Having given him a bit of her mind, she left abruptly, as though she were late already for airing the news.
+Having given him a bit of her mind, as she left abruptly, as though she were already late for airing the news, Sathyam read the appetizing portion of his father’s letter once again:

 ‘We all feel there is a suitable match for you.
 The girl is Ramaiahgaru’s youngest daughter.
 He works at the Head Post Office here, and is my friend’s colleague.
 We are all impressed with their family and our astrologer says both your horoscopes match to the tee.
 Moreover, the girl is very beautiful.
 If you like her, I would be done with my duty.
 After all, it’s time you got married.
 Take leave for a week and come as early as you can.
 Your mother wants you to spend some time with us.’